valeIT/valeIT.github.io/_posts/2020-01-09-ios-architectures.md

     weak var nextButton: UIButton?
 ```

-In viewDidLoad we set up the controller's UI and we let the presenter know that we are now in the view hierarchy
+In viewDidLoad we set up the controller's UI and we let the presenter know that we are now in the view hierarchy so it can start setting up and loading the data.

 ```
     override func viewDidLoad() {